nysta12/tdde35_labbar/lab4/README.md

 The following should be handed in:

-* EER-diagram as jpg
+* EER-diagram as .pdf
-* Relational Model as jpg
+* Relational Model as .pdf
 * Functional dependencies for all relations as .txt or .pdf
 * Project code as a file named lab4.sql
 * Answers to the non code questions as comments in the lab4.sql file, place them at the end of the file